-Limitations of inotersen and patisiran clinical evidence include study populations that limit the generalizability of clinical outcomes to all hATTR patients, clinical outcome measures (mNIS+7 and Norfolk-QOL-DN) without defined thresholds for clinical significance, limited functional outcomes such as disease stage progression, and limited data on patients with cardiac involvement, especially among cardiac-dominant patients who are at a higher risk for mortality than patients with neuropathy-predominant hATTR.
-For both medications, we were unable to interpret the clinical relevance of changes in polyneuropathy measured by the mNIS+7 and neuropathy-related quality of life (Norfolk-QOL-DN) without established thresholds for meaningful clinical change.
+Considering that hATTR is a rare disease, we acknowledge the common limitations of rare disease evidence associated with a small patient population, limited disease-specific clinical measures, clinical trial design challenges, and the lack of long-term safety and efficacy data.
+In considering the current evidence for inotersen and patisiran, the limitations of inotersen and patisiran clinical evidence include study populations that limit the generalizability of clinical outcomes to all hATTR patients, clinical outcome measures (mNIS+7 and Norfolk-QOL-DN) without defined thresholds for clinical significance, limited functional outcomes such as disease stage progression, and limited data on patients with cardiac involvement, especially among cardiac-dominant patients who are at a higher risk for mortality than patients with neuropathy-predominant hATTR.
+For both medications, we were limited in interpreting the clinical relevance of changes in polyneuropathy measured by the mNIS+7 and neuropathy-related quality of life (Norfolk-QOL-DN) without established thresholds for meaningful clinical change.
+Should additional data regarding drug safety and efficacy, or validation studies showing clinically meaningful thresholds, become available, the conclusions of this report may require updating.